Abercorn F.C.: History

-In 1887 they managed to make their first semi-final of the Scottish Cup, losing out to Cambuslang by a 10–1 scoreline, which is a joint record margin of defeat for the semi-final stage of the competition.
+In 1887–88, Abercorn reached semi-final of the Scottish Cup; in those days, the semi-finals were not at neutral venues, and the Abbies were drawn at home to Cambuslang.
+Munro gave Abercorn a half-time lead, but Cambuslang dominated the second half, Plenderleith levelling the tie.
+The replay was a disaster; Abercorn conceded a goal just on half-time to give Cambuslang a 2–1 lead, and collapsed in the second-half to a 10–1 defeat.
 They would repeat the achievement of reaching the cup semi-finals in each of their next two seasons.

 In 1890 the club became founder members of the Scottish Football League, alongside Cambuslang, Celtic, Cowlairs, Dumbarton, Heart of Midlothian, Rangers, Renton, Saint Mirren, Third Lanark and Vale of Leven.
 The club finished the inaugural season of the league in seventh place out of ten, but had the satisfaction of finishing ahead of St Mirren, who ended in eighth place.
 This success was short-lived, however, as when a Scottish Football League Division Two was created in 1893, Abercorn and Clyde, who had been voted out of Division One, became founder members.
 In 1895–96 the club won Division Two, earning promotion back to Division One after a ballot.
 However, they finished bottom of Division One the following season, and were relegated back to Division Two.

 Abercorn won the lower championship in 1908–09, but were not promoted to Division One.
 They also failed to be elected to Division One after finishing as runners-up in 1911–12.
 The following season the club won the Scottish Qualifying Cup; during their run in this competition the club got its record attendance when 7,000 spectators attended the semi-final match with Nithsdale Wanderers.